-With a “Receiving PoC”, you record state of the goods as they arrive, or handed over by the shipper or their carrier.
+With a “Receiving PoC”, you record the state of the goods as they arrive, or handed over by the shipper or their carrier.
 Focus point is damage and other non-conformities.
 If the cargo comes in damaged or otherwise in problematic conditions, you need to take action.

 But cargo damage is a wide term.
 What if the material has become wet?
 Well, if you are handling a car or bricks this may not be an issue; but if it happens to be paper ….
 Or how about damaged packaging?
 In some cases (e.g. some industrial goods) this may be acceptable; but are you sure the cargo itself is still in good order?
 A good way to handle such situations is the “better safe than sorry” approach.
 Let the cargo-owner know about the state of the goods and any deviations you’ve observed and possibly ask them for input.
 After all, they know their requirements like no one else.

 With an “outbound PoC”, you take photo’s showing the cargo leaving in -presumably- good condition.
-In this phase it is important to show the cargoes in a comprehensive view: obviously, a photo of an undamaged left side of a box will not protect you from a claim of the right side damage.
+In this phase it is important to show the cargoes in a comprehensive view: obviously, a photo of an undamaged left side of a box will not protect you from a claim of the right-side damage.

 But there may be more to it.
-If you are moving food goods, or even raw materials that are used in steel manufacturing, it may be required to transport material in a clean and dry truck or container.
+If you are moving food goods or even raw materials that are used in steel manufacturing, it may be required to transport material in a clean and dry truck or container.
 In that case, take evidence that you took care to inspect the transportation means prior to loading the cargo.
 Also – what do you want your staff to do, when they see a non-conformity?
-Usually it will not suffice to make a photo and store it somewhere; you will need to do something with the situation, like informing the owner of the cargo.
+Usually, it will not suffice to take a photo and store it somewhere; you will need to do something with the situation, like informing the owner of the cargo.

 2. Train to obtain quality

 Nowadays everybody makes photo’s all the time, right?
-So why would you explain your staff how to take a photo of that cargo?
+So why would you explain to your staff how to take a photo of that cargo?
 Well; I’ve seen what happens – you get all black or blurred images or images with people on it (maybe even your compulsive smoker in the corner of the warehouse).
 That is not useful.
-So explain your team how you expect them to take their images.
+So explain to your team how you expect them to take their images.
 See also our blog “How to get a good CargoSnap”.
 Classify damage; damage to packaging may need to be treated differently than following up on dirty transportation equipment.

 3. Manage your Proof of Conditions